Toddler Walking On Their Toes? Don’t Be Alarmed — Yet

 “If they only walk on their toes when they are outside on bare feet, or on hardwood floors and not carpet, then maybe it’s sensory — they don’t like the feel of the ground,” she explains.
 “I’m less worried about it being related to things like autism or contractures and shortness of muscles.”

 When Toe Walking Matters

 Although toe walking is associated with developmental delays, the act of toe walking itself does not necessarily mean a child is developing atypically.
 Usually, developmental issues connected to toe walking, including autism and cerebral palsy, will present with other symptoms.

-So, toe walking in an older child might mean something more significant if the child is also engaging in sensory self-stimulation, or stimming, and finding it difficult to socially connect.
-Likewise, toe walking related to cerebral palsy is generally paired with additional difficulty in moving and controlling other limbs.
+Toe walking in an older child might mean something more significant in terms of autism if the child is also engaging in sensory self-stimulation, or stimming, and finding it difficult to socially connect.
+Toe walking related to cerebral palsy is generally paired with additional difficulty in moving and controlling other limbs.

 She suggests encouraging a kid to walk on ramps, in particular, to help a child start to use their heels.
 Ramps are difficult to toe walk on, so children are more likely to use flat feet.
 Some parents may even use a wedge in places where a child might otherwise use a step stool.

-That said, for typically-developing children who occasionally toe-walk, the practice will resolve itself in time.
-Still, parents who remain worried should not hesitate to contact their pediatrician for guidance.
+That said, for typically developing children who occasionally toe walk, the practice will resolve itself in time.
+Parents who remain worried, however, should not hesitate to contact their pediatrician for guidance.